coffee2code/safe-function-call/readme.txt

 = Why would I use any of these functions instead of using `function_exists()`/`method_exists()` directly? =

-The functions provided by this plugin provide a more concise syntax for checking for function existence (but it does use `function_exists()`/`method_exists()` under the hood). `_sfce()` will both echo and return the echoed value, which may be of use in certain circumstances.
+The functions provided by this plugin provide a more concise syntax for checking for function existence (but they do use `function_exists()`/`method_exists()` under the hood). `_sfce()` will both echo and return the echoed value, which may be of use in certain circumstances.
 And also, since the callback to be safely called is passed as an argument, it can be easily and more concisely parameterized.

 = Does this plugin include unit tests? =